What is a Comprehensive Evaluation?

 • I’ve received several diagnoses in the past, can I get clarity about what they all mean or if they are still causing problems?

-Things we cannot test for at Uplift
+Things we cannot test for at Relucent

 but would be happy to point you in the direction of someone who can: